CleanroomMC/RetroSophisticatedBackpack/README.md

 **This mod IS NOT OFFICIAL WORK of original author P3pp3rF1y, please do not report any issue to original author.**

-**This mod is licensed under GPLv3, all assets are forked before Sophisticated Backpack changes license to All Right Reserve.**
+**This mod is licensed under GPLv3, all assets are forked before Sophisticated Backpack changed license to All Right Reserve.**